 So I've found ways to perk up soon-to-be-expired salads.
 Sometimes, all it takes is a bit of directly applied heat.
 Roasting works wonders on hardy vegetables that look bad when wilted, like cauliflower, broccoli, eggplant, and even tomatoes.
 It concentrates flavours, adds colour, and allows you to cut off unsightly blemishes.
 Other times, when the veggies still don't look good even after roasting, I puree them and add them to soup.
 This works great for potatoes, corn, peppers, and pretty much any other option.
 Herbs also get chopped finely and thrown into soups.
 The only things I didn't try roasting are cucumbers and lettuce, due to the high water content, though apparently grilling lettuce is also thing.
 Even radishes taste great grilled, though I prefer to saute them with a good amount of vegan margarine.

 Today's roasted beet and plum salad came out of exactly such an attempt to preserve vegetables that were soon to expire.
 A huge bag of beets sat on the bottom shelf of my cupboard, slowly starting to sprout.
 Local plums were nearing their best-by date, judging by their increasing softness.
 A quick roll in tin foil and a douse of olive oil, salt, and pepper, some time in a hot oven, and these babies were as good as new.
 Except better - roasting emphasized the beets' natural sweetness, while the plums took on a languid, syrupy quality, that immediately inspired the idea of a sauce.
 Leftover bulgur in the fridge made a quick bed, and some toasted walnuts brought in a much-needed boost of good fats and protein.
-I used all the plums, but froze the rest of the roasted beets for smoothies or future salads.
+I used all the plums, but froze the rest of the roasted beets for making pickled beets, smoothies or future salads.
 Less than 10 minutes of assembly later, a beautiful, vibrant salad that is also a complete meal came together for dinner.

 So next time you find yourself stuck with wilting vegetables, especially in winter time, just give them a quick roasting in the oven.
 Few veggies require as long to roast as beets, so with a quick drizzle of olive oil and lemon, most would produce a dinner in under 30 minutes.
 And I promise you, no one will complain about the lack of flavour.